MusapKahraman/KitchenAssistant/README.md

 # Capstone Project
-Wrote a [technical specification](Capstone_Stage1.pdf) for my custom app, including UI mocks and a technical breakdown of components.
+A [technical specification](Capstone_Stage1.pdf) for my custom app, including UI mocks and a technical breakdown of components.

 _Part of the Android Developer Nanodegree Program_